 Relapsed or refractory, low grade or follicular, CD20-positive B-cell Non-Hodgkin’s Lymphoma (NHL) as a single agent Previously untreated follicular, CD20-positive, B-cell NHL in combination with first line chemotherapy and, in patients achieving a complete or partial response to a rituximab product in combination with chemotherapy, as single-agent maintenance therapy

-Non-progressing (including stable disease), low-grade, CD20-positive, B-cell NHL as a single agent after first-line cyclophosphamide, vincristine, and prednisone (CVP) chemotherapy109
+Non-progressing (including stable disease), low-grade, CD20-positive, B-cell NHL as a single agent after first-line cyclophosphamide, vincristine, and prednisone (CVP) chemotherapy

+Previously untreated diffuse large B-cell, CD20-positive NHL in combination with CHOP or other anthracycline-based chemotherapy regimens

+RA in combination with methotrexate in adult patients with moderately-to severely-active RA who have inadequate response to one or more TNF antagonist therapies

+GPA and MPA in adult patients in combination with glucocorticoids109

 Centers for Medicare and Medicaid Services (CMS)

-Medicare does not have a National Coverage Determination (NCD) for Rituximab (Rituxan®, Ruxience®, & Truxima®).
-Local Coverage Determinations (LCDs)/Local Coverage Articles (LCAs) exist.
-See the LCDs/LCAs for Rituximab, Chemotherapy Agents for Non-Oncologic Conditions, Immune Thrombocytopenia (ITP) Therapy and Rituximab, biosimilars and Rituximab and hyaluronidase human (Rituxan Hycela™).
+Medicare does not have a National Coverage Determination (NCD) for Rituximab (Riabni™, Rituxan®, Ruxience®, & Truxima®).
+Local Coverage Determinations (LCDs)/Local Coverage Articles (LCAs) exist; see the LCDs/LCAs for Rituximab and Drugs and Biologicals, Coverage of, for Label and Off-Label Uses.

-In general, Medicare may cover outpatient (Part B) drugs that are furnished "incident to" a physician's service provided that the drugs are not usually self-administered by the patients who take them.
-Refer to the Medicare Benefit Policy Manual, Chapter 15,

-§50 - Drugs and Biologicals.
-(Accessed September 10, 2020)
+In general, Medicare covers outpatient (Part B) drugs that are furnished "incident to" a physician's service provided that the drugs are not usually self-administered by the patients who take them.
+Refer to the Medicare Benefit Policy Manual, Chapter 15, §50 - Drugs and Biologicals.
+(Accessed January 12, 2021)

 References